un-ts/changesets-gitlab/.changeset/swift-berries-exist.md

 ---
-'changesets-gitlab': minor
+"changesets-gitlab": minor
 ---

-Add GITLAB_COMMENT_DISCUSSION_AUTORESOLVE optional environment variable to automaticly resolve added discussion with options to resolve discussion by default (value `all`) or resolve only when changeset is present (value `hasChangeset`)
+feat: add a new optional `GITLAB_COMMENT_DISCUSSION_AUTO_RESOLVE` environment variable to automatically resolve added discussion when changeset is present, if you want to always resolve the discussion, you should actually use `GITLAB_COMMENT_TYPE=note` instead, default `true`